OpenAttackDefenseTools/tulip/README.md

 # Tulip

 Tulip is a flow analyzer meant for use during Attack / Defence CTF competitions.
+It allows players to easily find some traffic related to their service, and automatically generates python snippets to replicates attacks.

+## Origins
-It is originally based on [flower](https://github.com/secgroup/flower), but it contains quite some changes:
+Tulip was developed by Team Europe for use in the first International Cyber Security Challenge.
+The project is originally a fork of [flower](https://github.com/secgroup/flower), but it contains quite some changes:
 * New front-end (typescript / react / tailwind)
 * New ingestor code, based on gopacket
+* IPv6 support
 * Vastly improved filter and tagging system.
-* Deep link support
+* Deep links for easy collaberation
 * Added an http decoding pass for compressed data
-* Added ability to correlate flows with suricata alerts
+* Synchronizated with Suricata.

 ## Screenshots
 ![](./demo_images/demo1.png)